hannabanana96/MPDR_Project/_pages/wheelEncoder.md

 The robot determines where it is in relation to a coordinate frame by using it's wheel encoders.

 # Implementation Overview
-This implementation uses the SPI bus to grab "tick" values from the wheel encoder.
+This implementation uses "tick" values from the wheel encoder.
 Tick values relate to the angle at which the wheel encoder is compared to the location of the magnet (seen on the gear).
 As the gear rotates (as the wheel rotates and the robot moves), the ticks values reported by the wheel encoder will either increase or decrease.
-The increase or descrease of tick value relates to the increase or decrease of position in the robot.
+The increase or descrease of tick value relates to the increase or decrease of position of the robot.
 Consequently, the rate at which the ticks values increase or decrease relates to the velocity of the wheel.
 The individual velocities of the wheel need to be put in terms of the robot as a linear and angular velocity.

 Below is how to take ticket values from the individual wheel encoders and translate them to position and velocity of the differential drive robot.
-This requies two samples of the wheel encoders, a past and current sample.
+This requires two samples of the wheel encoders, the previous and current sample.
 ```
 dt = current_time - prev_sample_time